jingyijin/mesh_geodesy/README.md

 ## Content

-This repository consists of two main components:
+This repository consists of three main components:

 ### Mesh Geodesy library
 mblib: It is a self contained library that provides a set of APIs for calculating geodesic distance and path on 3D triangle meshes.
 It comes with APIs that allows loading of a mesh and compute geodesic distances and paths for any given vertex of the mesh.

-### Mesh Geodesy Application
+### Mesh Geodesy GUI Application
 mgapp: It is a GUI-based tool built on FLTK that allows interactive visualization and manipulation of 3D triangle meshes.
 The application provides a few more features, such as selecting vertices, changing textures, and more.

+### Mesh Geodesy Command Line Application
+mgcmd: It is a command line application that allows computation of geodesic distance and path by commandline.
+The input 3D model, output distance information can all be specified as call argument.

 ## Installation & Requirements